 CHAPTER 5 – MANAGER

 Section 5-1.
 Appointment.
 The Council shall appoint an Interim Manager, in the event of a vacancy in the Manager’s position to serve at the pleasure of the Council for not more than one hundred eighty (180) days while a search is conducted for a Manager.
 The Interim Manager need not be chosen on the basis of executive and administrative qualifications, character, education, training and experience typically required of a Manager.
 The Interim Manager shall only have power to make interim appointments of municipal employees.
 Upon completion of a search, the Council shall appoint for an indefinite term a Manager who shall be the chief executive officer of the town to serve at the pleasure of the Council and who shall be chosen exclusively on the basis of executive and administrative qualifications, character, education, training and experience.
-At the time of appointment, said Manager need not be a resident of the town or of the State of Connecticut but the Manager shall reside in the town during tenure of office.
+At the time of appointment, said Manager need not be a resident of the State of Connecticut but the Manager shall reside in Connecticut during tenure of office.
 The Manager shall devote full working time to the duties of the Office.
 The compensation of the Manager shall be fixed by the Council.

 Section 5-2.
 Removal.
 The Manager may be removed be a majority vote of the entire membership of the Council as herein provided.
 At least thirty (30) days before the proposed removal of the Manager, the Council shall adopt a resolution stating its intention to remove the Manager and the reasons therefore.
 A copy of the resolution shall be served on the Manager who may, within ten (10) days, demand a public hearing.
 In this event, the Manager shall not be removed until such public hearing has been held.
 Upon the passage of such a resolution the Council may suspend said Manager from duty, provided the salary of said Manager shall continue until removal from office.
 Any actions, of the Council in removing the Manager shall be final.
 Upon the suspension, removal or resignation of the Manager, the Council may appoint a Temporary Manager, who shall be a qualified administrative officer of the town, to serve at the pleasure of the Council for not more than ninety (90) days.
 The Temporary Manager shall have none of the powers of permanent appointment as are conferred upon the Manager in this Charter.